Eastern Gorilla – Gorilla beringei

 You may not notice the difference between the two sexes if the gorillas are in captivity.
 This is because the two sexes grow fat and become heavy, meaning that the difference in size may not be as noticeable as it would if they were in the wild.

 Biologically, the nomenclature and classification of this species of gorillas goes thus;

 Distribution and habitat

 Gorillas inhabit biomes that have some differences from each other, given the different locations where they live.
-In the Bwindi forests, they inhabit steep hills at an altitude of 1.100 to 2.400 meters above the sea level.
-The gorillas inhabiting the Virunga Mountains, always live in places that exceed 1,500 meters but can reach up to 4,000 meters, and they fancy bamboo forests, subalpine areas, and cloud forests of those areas.
+In the Bwindi forests, they inhabit steep hills at an altitude of 1.100 to 2.400 meters above sea level.
+The gorillas inhabiting the Virunga Mountains always live in places that exceed 1,500 meters, but can reach up to 4,000 meters.
+They fancy bamboo forests, subalpine areas, and cloud forests of those areas.
 Eastern lowland gorillas inhabit the places located between the Lualaba River and the Edward and Tanganyika lakes.

-This species is mainly a herbivore as their diet is predominantly vegetation.
+This species is mainly an herbivore, as their diet is predominantly vegetation.
 Their distribution range is smaller than other subspecies, and the availability of fruit in that reduced area is not frequent.
 However, the eastern gorilla diet is also related to the altitude of the forest where they live.
-Those dwelling the Bwindi area, eat more fruits than those from other locations.
+Those dwelling in the Bwindi area eat more fruits than those from other locations.

-The eastern gorilla has a social structure based on groups, not attached to a territory, led by a “silverback” male, several females and their offspring.
-There are several family groups interconnected, whose members reach between 35 to 50 individuals.
+The eastern gorilla has a social structure based on groups, not attached to a territory, led by a “silverback” male, several females, and their offspring.
+There are several family groups interconnected, whose members reach between 35 and 50 individuals.

 Eastern Gorillas are diurnal.
 They spend nearly 40 percent of the day resting and 30 percent in feeding-related tasks.
 The rest of the time they are usually traveling.
 They sleep on nests built on trees or steep sites on the floor.